Juniper/ansible-junos-stdlib/ISSUE_TEMPLATE.md

 <!--- Insert, BELOW THIS COMMENT, the name of the module, plugin, task or feature
 -->

-Juniper.Junos role and Python libraries version
+junipernetworks.device role and Python libraries version
 <!--- Paste, BELOW THIS COMMENT, verbatim output from "ansible --version" and  "pip freeze" between quotes below
-Also provide the version of Juniper.junos role-->
+Also provide the version of junipernetworks.device role-->
 ```

 ```